 - you will automatically receive the waiver.

-If your business WAS NOT REGISTERED for payroll tax for the 2018-19 financial year or DID NOT COMPLETE the 2018-19 Annual Reconciliation
+If your business WAS NOT REGISTERED for payroll tax for the 2018-19 financial year or you DID NOT COMPLETE the 2018-19 Annual Reconciliation prior to 21 July 2019

 - you will need to apply to RevenueSA to determine whether you are eligible for a waiver of payroll tax.
 To apply, please complete the Online Application.